quicwg/base-drafts/draft-ietf-quic-transport.md

 sent always begins at an offset of 0 (see {{handshake}}).

-The first packet sent by a client always includes a CRYPTO frame that contains the first cryptographic handshake message.
-The first packet sent by a client MUST fit in a single UDP datagram (see {{handshake}}).
+The first packet sent by a client always includes a CRYPTO frame that contains the entirety of the first cryptographic handshake message.
+This packet, and the cryptographic handshake message, MUST fit in a single UDP datagram (see
+{{handshake}}).

-Note that if the server sends a HelloRetryRequest, the client will send a second Initial packet with a CRYPTO frame with an offset starting at the end of the CRYPTO stream in the first Initial.
+Note that if the server sends a HelloRetryRequest, the client will send a second Initial packet.
+This Initial packet will continue the cryptographic handshake and will contain a CRYPTO frame with an offset matching the size of the CRYPTO frame sent in the first Initial packet.
+Cryptographic handshake messages subsequent to the first do not need to fit within a single UDP datagram.

 ### Connection IDs